- Oops!Something went wrong.Please try again later.

 The company generated $764 million of cash from operating activities and spent $307.9 million in capex in the reported quarter.
 Adjusted free cash flow was $476.3 million.

 The company invested $61 million in acquisitions in the reported quarter.

 Share Repurchase and Dividend Payout

 In April 2020, the company paid out $128.9 million of cash dividend to shareholders of record as of Apr 1, 2020.
 As of Jun 30, 2020, the company’s quarterly dividend payable was $129 million to shareholders of record as of Jul 1, 2020.
 The dividend was paid out on Jul 15, 2020.

 During the reported quarter, the company did not repurchase any shares.
 As of Jun 30, 2020, the company had $605.8 million available under its October 2017 repurchase program.

 Republic Services expects to generate $1.1 billion to $1.175 billion of adjusted free cash flow for the full year.
 It also plans to invest $600-$650 million in acquisitions for the full year.

 How Have Estimates Been Moving Since Then?

-At this time, Republic Services has an average Growth Score of C, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Republic Services has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Republic Services has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
+It comes with little surprise Republic Services has a Zacks Rank #2 (Buy).
+We expect an above average return from the stock in the next few months.